MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish-extension/update-extension.md

 To remove your extension from Microsoft Store, do the following:

 1. Go to your [developer dashboard].
 From the **Overview** page, click the extension listing which you want to remove.
-T

 1. Open **Extension Overview** page of your extension listing